loft-demos/vcluster-platform-demo-app-template/vcluster-use-cases/continuous-promotion/README.md

 The shared wake-up docs explain the Argo CD behavior behind that choice in more
 detail: Git polling, cluster cache and cluster-info traffic, and Application reconciliation are different things.
-For sleepy imported vClusters, the annotation is there to stop routine cluster-directed Argo traffic from waking the destination all the time, while `argocd.argoproj.io/skip-reconcile` is used separately as a temporary controller-side pause for apps that target that cluster.
+For sleepy imported vCluster instances, the annotation is there to stop routine cluster-directed Argo CD traffic from waking the destination all the time, while `argocd.argoproj.io/skip-reconcile` is used separately as a temporary controller-side pause for apps that target that cluster.
 The docs do not clearly define that cluster Secret annotation as a